dotbitHQ/dotbithq.github.io/technical-details/data-container.md

   }
 ]
 ```
-## Parsing Record
+## Record
-Each piece of data associated with a .bit account, such as a BTC address or a Twitter account, is called a parsing record.
+Each piece of data associated with a .bit account, such as a BTC address or a Twitter account, is called a record.

-Each parsing record is a combination of a key and a value, along with a label and time-to-live (TTL).
+Each record is a combination of a key and a value, along with a label and time-to-live (TTL).

-### Parsing Record Namespace
+### Record Namespace
-Since parsing records are essentially key-value pairs of strings, in theory, any type of data can be stored.
-However, to ensure consistency and cooperation within the ecosystem, we have standardized the parsing record namespace.
+Since records are essentially key-value pairs of strings, in theory, any type of data can be stored.
+However, to ensure consistency and cooperation within the ecosystem, we have standardized the record namespace.
 It is essentially a protocol that, when followed, enables good cooperation between applications.
 There are three main types:

 - **address**
-  This type of parsing record is mainly used to record users' blockchain addresses, including ETH, BTC, DogeCoin, and so on.
+  This type of record is mainly used to record users' blockchain addresses, including ETH, BTC, DogeCoin, and so on.
 They are in the form of `address.0`, `address.60`, etc.
   Here, `0` and `60` represent specific blockchains, following the SLIP-0044 specification.
 For specific definitions, see [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 - **profile**
-  This type of parsing record is mainly used to record users' personal social information, including Twitter, email, Telegram, and so on.
+  This type of record is mainly used to record users' personal social information, including Twitter, email, Telegram, and so on.
 They are in the form of `profile.twitter`, `profile.email`, and so on.

 - **dweb**
-  This type of parsing record is mainly used to record users' decentralized storage information, including IPFS, Arweave, and so on.
+  This type of record is mainly used to record users' decentralized storage information, including IPFS, Arweave, and so on.
 They are in the form of `dweb.ipfs`, `dweb.arweave`, and so on.

-Only keys of the specified namespace can be set for the above three types of parsing records.
+Only keys of the specified namespace can be set for the above three types of records.

-> View the specific whitelist: [.bit Parsing Record Namespace](https://github.com/dotbitHQ/cell-data-generator/blob/master/data/record_key_namespace.txt)
+> View the specific whitelist: [.bit Record Namespace](https://github.com/dotbitHQ/cell-data-generator/blob/master/data/record_key_namespace.txt)

 - **custom_key**
   To meet developers' personalized needs, we have added the `custom_key` type.
   This namespace is unconstrained, and developers can create any number of sub-namespaces with different names and define their meanings under this namespace.
 For example, `custom_key.bitcc_config`, `custom_key.pgp.master_key`, and so on.

-### Parsing Record Key
+### Record Key
-The namespace and subtype together form the key of the parsing record.
+The namespace and subtype together form the key of the record.

 Multiple identical keys can exist within a .bit account.
-To differentiate between parsing records, labels are used.
+To differentiate between records, labels are used.

-### Parsing Record Value
+### Record Value
-The .bit contract does not verify the legality of the value of parsing records. .bit only provides a convention.
+The .bit contract does not verify the legality of the value of records. .bit only provides a convention.
 For example, users generally set the value of `address.btc` to a BTC address.
 However, when an application uses this value, it should check whether it is a valid BTC address.

-### Parsing Record Label
+### Record Label
 Different labels can even be set for different BTC/ETH addresses.
 In fact, multiple records of the same type can be added in .bit, differentiated by custom labels.

 ## FAQ